vijayanant/vijayanant.github.io/content/posts/from-patterns-to-practice/documenting-your-decision/index.md

 *   **Negative:** We accept the significant upfront complexity and learning curve associated with asynchronous systems and eventual consistency.
 This poses a risk to our timeline, which we are mitigating with a focused spike.
 Debugging and end-to-end testing will be more difficult than in a monolith.
 ```

+{{< note type="log" title="Architect's Log" >}}
-> **Architect's Log:** *People often get hung up on the ADR format.
+People often get hung up on the ADR format.
 It doesn't matter.
 What matters is that you write it down.
 The most valuable part of an ADR is the 'Consequences' section.
 Being honest about the downsides and trade-offs of your decision is a sign of a mature architect.
-It tells future teams what problems they should be looking out for and what you were optimizing for.*
+It tells future teams what problems they should be looking out for and what you were optimizing for.
+{{< /note >}}

 ## Communicating the "What": The C4 Model